takenet/lime-csharp/README.md

 ```

-For more details, please check the `Lime.Sample.AspNetCore` project for more configuration examples.
+For more details, please check the `Lime.Sample.AspNetCore` project for other configuration examples.